-June 14 is Flag Day in the US, plus explanation of “half-staff” flags.
+June 14 is Flag Day in the US; plus an explanation of “half-staff” flags.

 Why are there so many flags on June 14?